storacha/specs/http-header-ucan-invocation.md

 X-Agent-Message: <agent-message-archive>
 ```

-In the header, `<agent-message-archive>` is a CAR file containing an [Agent Message](https://github.com/storacha/go-ucanto/blob/06a2c2d09f708014bda62aba27bb1a146ebd29eb/core/message/datamodel/agentmessage.ipldsch#L1-L8) block, as well an invocation block, optional proof block(s) and optional receipt block(s).
+In the header, `<agent-message-archive>` is a CAR file containing an [Agent Message](https://github.com/storacha/go-ucanto/blob/06a2c2d09f708014bda62aba27bb1a146ebd29eb/core/message/datamodel/agentmessage.ipldsch#L1-L8) block, as well as an invocation block, optional proof block(s) and optional receipt block(s).
 The CAR file bytes MUST be gzipped and multibase encoded (base64 is RECOMMENDED).

 The Agent Message in _requests_ MUST contain a single invocation.
 Agent Messages with multiple invocations MUST fail since the response body can only be used by one invocation at a time.